UP: Urban local body polls to be held on May 4, 11 | Politics

 - India

-The Uttar Pradesh State Election Commission on Sunday announced urban local body polls in the state in two phases, on May 4 and 11, three months after the Allahabad High Court quashed the state government's draft notification providing OBC reservation in the civic elections.
+The Uttar Pradesh State Election Commission on Sunday announced urban local body polls in two phases, on May 4 and 11, three months after the high court quashed the government's draft notification providing OBC reservation in the elections.

 State Election Commissioner (SEC) Manoj Kumar issued the notification in this regard. ''The voting for the urban local body polls will be held on May 4 and 11.
 The counting of votes will take place on May 13,'' he told reporters here.